Want a twist in your regular Maggi? Then try this delicious and spicy Peri Peri Maggi (vegetarian).

-Along with the spice mix, cheese and heavy cream are added, which makes it rich and creamy.
+Along with the spice mix, cheese, and heavy cream are added, which makes it rich and creamy.

 Peri Peri is a popular spice mix that is prepared with a combination of whole spices, garlic, sugar, and salt.
-It has garlicky, spicy, lemony, and tangy flavors, that make the Maggi irresistible.
+It has garlicky, spicy, lemony, and tangy flavors, making the Maggi irresistible.
 I often make this version when we get bored of our usual Maggi.
 It is easy, quick, and tastes so delightful.

 Peri Peri Maggi tastes heavenly during monsoons or winters with a hot cup of masala chai or filter coffee.

 Maggi – I used classic Maggi Masala to make this recipe.
 They are easily available at all Indian grocery stores in different size packs.
 Amazon also sells Maggi online in the US.
-You will also need the tastemaker, that comes inside the Maggie packets.
+You will also need the tastemaker that comes inside the Maggie packets.

 Butter – Making this dish in butter gives it a rich flavor.
 You can totally make it in any cooking of your choice.

 Peri-Peri Spice Mix – This spice mix is easily available in any grocery store.
 You can also order it online.

 Veggies – I like to add onions and bell peppers for a nice crunch.
 You can also add more vegetables, such as broccoli, mushrooms, corn, green beans, baby corn, etc.

 Heavy Cream and Cheese – Use shredded cheddar cheese and unsweetened heavy cream.
 These ingredients make this Maggi dish super creamy and yummy.

 You can replace cheddar cheese with processed cheese like Amul or Brittania.